 - How can social media promote positive rather than negative mental-health outcomes?

-These sessions were developed by our Cumberland Lodge Scholars, with guidance from our Programme Director, and presented in person to our Patron, Her Majesty The Queen, in spring 2020, before being launched.
+These sessions were developed by our Cumberland Lodge Fellows, with guidance from our Programme Director, and presented in person to our Patron, Her Majesty The Queen, in spring 2020, before being launched.

 Find out more